bekriz/alx-system_engineering-devops/0x02-shell_redirections/README.md

 display /etc/passwd and /etc/hosts
 4.lat ten lines of a text file script
 5. first ten  lines of a text file script
+5. first ten  lines of a text file script